nicklansley/nick-stable-diffusion/README.md

 the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ### Latest:
+* NEW: DDIM Steps now works with input images as well as just text prompts.
 * NEW: Massive reduction in backend's general memory requirements - down from 20GB to 8GB, and image disk size down from 17.2 GB to 13.6 GB achieved by changing container image to runtime version of Nvidia/Cuda.
 No longer any need to increase WSL2 memory size.
 * NEW: Drag and drop an image into a box in the Advanced page to use it as the input image for the prompt.
 * Create a DDIM-step series of images by setting a minimum and maximum DDIM step value in the Advanced page.
 The images will be created in sequence from the minimum to the maximum value.